stanislav-kukucka/Raspberry-Pi-Temperature/README.md

 # Raspberry Pi Temperature
-Raspberry Pi Temperature measurement for checking temperature of CPU instantly
+Raspberry Pi Temperature measurement for checking the temperature of the CPU instantly on Linux-based OS.